alexpinch/inversion_talk/README.md

 # Modelling locally adaptive inversions
 A talk given to my lab about modelling locally adaptive inversions with SLiM.
-Slides were built with Quarto Reveal, see HTML or `presentation.pdf`
+Slides were built with Quarto Reveal.
+See `presentation.pdf`  or `/docs/index.html`